SAP-samples/cloud-objectstore-java-sample/README.md

 <b>GET</b>

 To get the list of a files / objects set the content-type and hit the below endpoint url.
-Changes the <application URL> with yours.

 EndPoint URL :   `https://<application URL>/objectstorage.svc/api/v1/storage/`